jethomps0n/My-Portfolio-Website/README.md

 - Code Repository: [GitHub](https://github.com/)

 ## More Web Technologies
-For a full list of web technologies used, visit
+For a full list of web technologies used and analytics, visit
 - [w3techs](https://w3techs.com/sites/info/itsjonathanthompson.com) (content may be missing or outdated)

-For other info and analytics, visit
 - [builtwith](https://builtwith.com/itsjonathanthompson.com) (content may be missing or outdated)

 ## GitHub Actions Dependencies